GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (222).md

 **Casting Time**: 2 actions

 **Effect**: You explode with noxious fumes and conjured poisons, this reaches out from you up to a number feet equal to the spellcheck's total.
-The intensity of the explosions will also inflict a force attack against anything within a number of yards equal to the spell's tier.
-If the tocic attack would qualify to damage armor, it instead influcts exhaustion.
+The intensity of the explosion will also inflict a force attack against anything within a number of yards equal to the spell's tier.
+If the toxic attack would qualify to damage armor, it instead inflicts exhaustion.

-Any creature that hears the loop repeat can attempt a [Prcp] check with a DV equal to the spellcheck's result + tier to discern its illusory nature and be unproturbed by it.

 A critical success with the spell check will also cause the force attack to inflict knockback in half-feet equal to the attack total against that creature.

 **At Higher Tiers**: When cast at 4th tier or higher, in addition to the benefits noted above, the toxic attack gains a bonus for each tier beyond 3rd for the purpose of influcting a critical hit.

 **Critical Failure**: You seem to have poisoned yourself in a strange manner.
-At the end of each round for a nimber of rounds equal to the spell's tier, an unlisted attack is influcted against your [Fortitude].
+At the end of each round for a number of rounds equal to the spell's tier, an unlisted attack is inflicted against your [Fortitude].
 A critical hit will inflict a toxic attack against your [Fort].

 #### Portalence